vbhalla/vbhalla.github.io/_posts/2019-10-30-support-post-health.md

 published: true
 ---

 In the past year, I have really come to appreciate the rollercoaster of health both personally and how it relates to the people we care about.
-All that is a story for another day, but building a data-driven foundation and weaving it into the DNA of an organization in order to drive change for turnarounds is kinda my thing.
-Starting with infrastructure and developing baselines, to experimentation, mining for insights, and then bringing it all together.
+All that is a story for another day, but building a data-driven foundation and weaving it into the DNA of an organization in order to drive transformational change is my background.
+Soup to nuts, starting with infrastructure and developing baselines, mining for insights, to eventual experimentation, and then bringing it all together.

 Given some health setbacks, even with the limited data I currently had, it seemed pretty obvious that things had gone off the rails.